dg25moravian/API_glynn/README.md

 # API

 This repo is for testing CICD elements with a specialized stack, sam-app-CICD-testing.
-Please note that this repo's behaviour differs from upstream because it pushes to this testing stack rather than sam-app-prod
+Please note that this repo's behaviour differs from upstream because it pushes to this testing stack rather than sam-app-prod.

 ## How to run the API for testing